Blaizzy/mlx-embeddings/docs/Python-for-Formula-Authors.md

 Homebrew is happy to accept applications that are built in Python, whether the apps are available from PyPI or not.
 Homebrew generally won't accept libraries that can be installed correctly with `pip install foo`.
 Bindings may be installed for packages that provide them, especially if equivalent functionality isn't available through pip.

-Applications should unconditionally bundle all of their Python-language dependencies and libraries and should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.
+Applications should unconditionally bundle all their Python-language dependencies and libraries and should install any unsatisfied dependencies; these strategies are discussed in depth in the following sections.

 ## Applications

-### Python declarations
+### Python declarations for applications

 Formulae for apps that require Python 3 **should** declare an unconditional dependency on `"python@3.x"`.
 These apps **must** work with the current Homebrew Python 3.x formula.

 Applications that are compatible with Python 2 **should** use the Apple-provided system Python in `/usr/bin` on systems that provide Python 2.7.
 No explicit Python dependency is needed since `/usr/bin` is always in `PATH` for Homebrew formulae.

-### Installing
+### Installing applications

 Applications should be installed into a Python [virtualenv](https://virtualenv.pypa.io/en/stable/) environment rooted in `libexec`.
-This prevents the app's Python modules from contaminating the system site-packages and vice versa.
+This prevents the app's Python modules from contaminating the system `site-packages` and vice versa.

-All of the Python module dependencies of the application (and their dependencies, recursively) should be declared as `resource`s in the formula and installed into the virtualenv, as well.
+All the Python module dependencies of the application (and their dependencies, recursively) should be declared as [`resource`](https://rubydoc.brew.sh/Formula#resource-class_method)s in the formula and installed into the virtualenv as well.
 Each dependency should be explicitly specified; please do not rely on `setup.py` or `pip` to perform automatic dependency resolution, for the [reasons described here](Acceptable-Formulae.md#we-dont-like-install-scripts-that-download-unversioned-things).

 You can use `brew update-python-resources` to help you write resource stanzas.
 To use it, simply run `brew update-python-resources <formula>`.
 Sometimes, `brew update-python-resources` won't be able to automatically update the resources.
 If this happens, try running `brew update-python-resources --print-only <formula>` to print the resource stanzas instead of applying the changes directly to the file.
 You can then copy and paste resources as needed.

-If using `brew update-python-resources` doesn't work, you can use [homebrew-pypi-poet](https://pypi.python.org/pypi/homebrew-pypi-poet) to help you write resource stanzas.
+If using `brew update-python-resources` doesn't work, you can use [homebrew-pypi-poet](https://github.com/tdsmith/homebrew-pypi-poet) to help you write resource stanzas.
 To use it, set up a virtualenv and install your package and all its dependencies.
 Then, `pip install homebrew-pypi-poet` into the same virtualenv.
 Running `poet some_package` will generate the necessary resource stanzas.
 You can do this like:

 ```sh
 # Use a temporary directory for the virtual environment